andy-guttridge/song-mates/README.md

 - *'As a user I can be confident that my profile will only be visible to registered users so that my details can only be accessed by potential collaborators registered with the site.'*

     This user story was implemented, however in testing the site it became apparent that making profiles visible to non-authenticated users could serve to increase engagement and interest, leading to more registrations and a richer pool of potential collaborators.
 Implementation of this user story was  un-done, however a priority for future development would be giving users the option to hide their profiles from non-authenticated users.
-- *As a user, I can see an option to cancel pending connection requests on profiles of users to whom I have sent a request so that I can change my mind if I no longer feel I might wish to collaorate with them.*
+- *As a user, I can see an option to cancel pending connection requests on profiles of users to whom I have sent a request so that I can change my mind if I no longer feel I might wish to collaborate with them.*

     This was implemented in a slightly different way.
 The user story suggests that a button to directly cancel an outgoing collaboration request should be visible on the relevant user profile, however during development it was felt that providing a button indicating both outgoing and incoming pending collaboration requests and linking to an overview of such requests would be more logical and user friendly.
 - *As a user I can see a list of my current connections and access their profiles so that I can evaluate their usefulness.*

-    It was originally envisaged that this user story would be implemented with a separate navbar link to a list of current collaborators, however during development it was realised that incorporating a simple checkbox into the search form to allow users to display only their current collaborators and further narrow the search if desired would simplify the user experience and reduce site complexity.
+    It was originally envisaged that this user story would be implemented with a separate navbar link to a list of current collaborators, however during development it was realised that incorporating a simple checkbox into the search form to allow users to display only their current collaborators and further narrow the search if desired would simplify the user experience by reducing site complexity.
 - *As a user I can send emails to my connections so that I can facilitate collaboration with them.*

     While this user story was included to provide an easy-to-implement way for users to communicate with each other to achieve a MVP, it was always felt that a user-to-user messaging system would be a better way to facilitate communication between users.
 This was not included in the spec for a MVP due to concerns around development time.
-The email functionality was implemented by displaying an email link on the profiles of approved collaborators, but as successful implementation of user stories was proceeding more quickly than anticipated, this was replaced with a messaging system, exceeding the original MVP spec.
+The email functionality was implemented by displaying an email link on the profiles of approved collaborators, but as there was some time available towards the end of the implementation phase, this was replaced with a messaging system, exceeding the original MVP spec.

 ## Agile development methodology

 GitHub issues, milestones and projects were used to document and track an agile development approach.
 An issue was created for each user story.
 These were labelled as 'MVP' if they were part of the MVP spec.
 All user stories were then added to a 'Product Backlog' milestone  ([link to Product Backlog with remaining user stories that were not completed](https://github.com/andy-guttridge/song-mates/milestone/1)).

 Development was divided into iterations with a timebox of three working days, each with a total value of 16 story points (although the duration in calendar days was variable, due to fitting the three working days around work and other commitments).
-A milestone and a GitHub project board were created for each iteration, and user stories moved from the Product Backlog and into the iteration.
+A milestone and a GitHub project board were created for each iteration, and user stories moved from the Product Backlog and into iterations as each cycle of work began.
 They were labelled as 'must have', 'could have' or 'should have' goals for the iteration, and assigned story point values.
 Story points for 'must have' user stories never exceeded 9 (60%).

 A project Kanban board was used to track progress, with user stories moved between 'Todo', 'In Progress' and 'Done' columns as appropriate.
 For example, the iteration 3 project board was captured near the start, mid-way through the iteration and at the end: